 At the same time, the bank has a tangible book value of $180 billion, three times the tangible book value the company had heading into 2008.
 The debt-equity ratio is near 15-year lows, while return on assets and return on equity are near 15-year highs.

 In other words, JPMorgan appears to be very healthy today.
-Yet, JPM stock trades at 1.5 times the company’s tangible book value — one of its lowest valuation points over the past 20 years.
+Yet, JPM stock trades at 1.7 times the company’s tangible book value — below its five-year-median tangible book value multiple of 1.9.

 Yes, some of this discount is warranted by a slowing economy, falling rates and an inverted yield curve.
 But, most of those dynamics should turn favorable once the pandemic passes.
-Once those dynamics pass, the discount in JPM stock won’t be warranted — and shares will rebound.
+Once those dynamics do turn favorable, the discount in JPM stock won’t be warranted — and shares will rebound.

 Retail banking giant Wells Fargo has had its fair share of public relations and trustworthiness problems over the past few years.
 Those headaches have translated into slower-than-peer growth for the bank for a few years now.

-But, Wells Fargo was finally starting to shake off those issues in the back-half of 2019.
+Wells Fargo was finally starting to shake off those issues in the back-half of 2019.
 Unfortunately, the coronavirus pandemic has subsequently short-circuited the Wells Fargo rebound.
-Year-to-date, WFC stock is down almost 50%, with shares trading hands at 0.9 times tangible book value (making it one of the cheapest bank stocks out there, and putting it far below the bank’s five-year-median tangible book multiple of 1.9).
+Year-to-date, WFC stock is down almost 50%, with shares trading hands around 0.9-times tangible book value (making it one of the cheapest bank stocks out there, and putting it far below the bank’s five-year-median tangible book multiple of 1.9).

 That’s simply too cheap for this strong bank.
 Tangible book value stands at $125 billion, almost eight-fold what it was going into 2008, and it’s debt-equity ratio is about 30% lower than where it was back then.
 The bank has sufficient capital to weather this downturn, and enough firepower to grow sales and profits once the pandemic passes and the economy turns around.